maubanel/UE5-CPP-Overview/errors/README.md

 Most objects written to support the libraries are in the STL (Standard Template Libraries) and use the `std::` namespace.
 So put this in front of `cout` and see if it compiles and runs.
 In my case it does!

+Now we see the message printing correctly to the console.

 ![put std:: in front of cout](images/stdcolon.png)